benjamine/grunt-requiregrep/README.md

-Grunt RequireDep Task
+Grunt Require-Grep Task
 ==================

-Searchs for dependencies required on your source code (eg. template files) and generates an AMD module from it.
+Searchs for AMD modules required on your source code (eg. template files) and generates an AMD module from it.

 Example: